Juris Doctor Scholarship

 You need to satisfy all of the following entry requirements to be considered for entry into this degree.

 A limited number of Commonwealth supported place (CSP) are available for this course.
 To be considered for a CSP you must apply for the Juris Doctor CSP offering through the RMIT Application System.
-CSP applications have been extended and close 9 February 2024 but may close earlier if places are exhausted.
+CSP applications may close early if places are exhausted.

 Students currently enrolled in a full-fee place in the RMIT Juris Doctor may apply for a CSP in the Juris Doctor upon completing at least one year of full-time equivalent study (96 credit points) and have demonstrated a GPA of 2.0 (out of 4.0).